HLnames/hln_api_minting/README.md

 This repository provides example snippets for minting referral-enabled Hyperliquid Names on HyperEVM Testnet via the HL Names REST-API.

+Join our Telegram group: https://t.me/+pDbWCyCnvrxlZmJh

 | **Resource** | **Address** |
 | :--- | :--- |
 | Testnet Minter Contract | `0x6284e439514604B9eaAbc8537330d3E4f0313Df6` |
 | Testnet API Endpoint | `https://api.testnet.hlnames.xyz`|

+## Introduction
+Hyperliquid Names enables names to be minted directly inside 3rd party dApps.
+This allows for a seamless onboarding flow where users can set up their wallet and give it a .hl identity in one experience.
+Combined with account abstraction, smart wallets, and other UX improvements, this enables dApps to deliver a familiar, web2-like account setup inside a web3 context.

+3rd party minting also synergizes directly with the Hyperliquid Names affiliate program.
+DApps that integrate minting can automatically pass their own referral into the flow, adding an additional revenue stream.
+Here’s how it works:

+- **User benefit**: Every name minted using your referral gets a 10% discount off the total cost.
+- **DApp benefit**: Your dApp earns a 25% kickback on the total cost.

 ## Minting Workflow